BurningMUD/burningmud.github.io/docs/mobprogs.markdown

-Builders may use this to craft custom messages for all points of view during a custom action, such as a special attack in combat, or any message that might "look" different from different perspectives, such as the below messages involving being swallowed by a giant slime.
-At the end, if it successfully "absorbs" a player, it will heal itself with a Miracle spell.
+Builders may use this to craft custom messages for all points of view during a custom action, such as a special attack in combat, or any message that might look different from different perspectives, such as the below messages involving being swallowed by a giant slime.
+At the end, if it successfully absorbs a player, it will heal itself with a Miracle spell.
 We don't need to add an mpasound message for when it absorbs the player, as adjacent rooms already see death cry messages.